leggedrobotics/physical_terrain_parameter_learning/README.md

 Be advised that the datasets are seperated for friction and stiffness prediction, and the training is also seperated.
 Change the `model_types` in the config for different decoders training.
 For detailed information, please refer to code.

-You can use our collected dataset for training, download the `dataset` folder from [here](https://drive.google.com/drive/folders/1GiX66anCw4DuOGTlS3FzBez0hATTrJbL?usp=drive_link).
-And specify the train data and val data path in the config file.
+You may use our pre-collected dataset for training.
+Download the `dataset` folder from [this link](https://drive.google.com/drive/folders/1GiX66anCw4DuOGTlS3FzBez0hATTrJbL?usp=drive_link).
+Specify the paths for training and validation data in the configuration file.

 Here is the training command:
 ```bash
 python physical_decoder_training/train.py
 ```
-## Online vision pipeline learning (Folder: base_wvn)
+## Self-supervised Visual Decoder Learning (Folder: base_wvn)

 Please check the Readme in `base_wvn` folder for detailed instructions.

-## Physical decoder module (Folder: phy_decoder)
+## Stand-alone Pre-trained Physical Decoder (Folder: phy_decoder)

 Please check the Readme in `phy_decoder` folder for detailed instructions.